|

 In a previous sitting Boccacci openly spoke against the priests.

-Boccacci's manifestations recorded in the minutes of the following sittings become much more rare.
+Boccacci's manifestations recorded in the minutes of subsequent sittings become much more rare.

 30 November 1938 - Boccacci: «For a long time I did not speak; my spirit contemplated the Infinite.
 I think of a certain friar Gallina.
 Also Messer Banfo is here, his light has equal vibrations and he wants to reincarnate.
 Close the curtains; the radiation of artificial light gives annoyance to the medium's radiations».